MrMagnifico/cse3210-negotiation-agent-group-66/README.md

 - `matplotlib`: Switch which generates a figure with the normal distribution defined by the output the aggregated samples.
 - `opponent-epsilon-higher`: Change required before the opponent is classified as a hardliner.
+Called `opponentEpsilonLower` in the settings.
 - `opponent-epsiolon-lower`: Change requried before the opponent is classified as a conceder.
+Corresponds to the `opponentEpsilonLower` setting parameter.

 ### Agents available
 These are the agents which are available to be used in the